dymmond/esmerald/docs/en/docs/interceptors.md

 ## Interceptors and settings module

-Like everything in Esmerald, the settings also allow to pass the interceptors instead of passing directly when creating the Esmerald intance.
+Like everything in Ravyn, the settings also allow to pass the interceptors instead of passing directly when creating the Ravyn instance.
 A cleaner way of doing it.

 **settings.py**